OWASP/www-policy/operational/events.md

 ## Keynote, Speaker and Training Agreements

 Presenters at OWASP Events are required to sign and adhere to the terms of the [speaker/trainer agreement](/www-policy/legal/speaker-agreement).
 An online version can be provided to Regional Event Teams upon request.
-Failure by presenters to execute this agreement within seven days of the event result in their session being cancellation.
+Failure by presenters to execute this agreement within seven days of the event results in their session being cancellation.
 While the complete terms are included in the agreement it should be highlighted that:
 - Speakers do not any receive compensation for their participation
 - Travel expenses are not reimbursable for Speakers or Trainers